Altinn/altinn-studio-docs/content/correspondence/getting-started/developer-guides/notifications/_index.en.md

 ---
 title: Altinn 3 Correspondence Developer guides
-linktitle: Notifications
+linktitle: Notifications in Correspondence
-description: How to get started subscribing to Events from Altinn 3 Correspondence, for developers
+description: How to get started with Notifications in Altinn 3 Correspondence, for developers
 tags: [Correspondence, guide, events]
 toc: true
 weight: 40